 Are you struggling with twins and feeling isolated and alone?
-Learn why it’s hard raising twins, how to cope, and the encouragement you need to hang in there.
+Learn why it can be hard raising twins, how to cope, and the encouragement you need to hang in there.

 If you’re like my husband, you were ecstatic to hear that you were expecting twins.
 Double the love, right?
 But if you’re like me, raising twins wasn’t exactly your plan.

-You recognized early on it’s hard to raise twins with double the sleep deprivation.
-Or that you can’t pick up a crying baby from your stroller and keep pushing it along so the other can keep sleeping.
-Maybe you’re juggling between putting one baby to sleep in the swing while carrying the other in a baby wrap.
+You recognized early on that raising twins meant double the sleep deprivation.
+That you can’t carry a crying baby from your stroller and keep pushing it along so the other can keep sleeping.
+Maybe you’re juggling between putting one baby to sleep in the swing while holding the other in a baby wrap.

 Sometimes you’ll meet other parents of twins who can’t seem to get enough of their double blessing.
 This just makes you feel worse when you don’t exactly share the same sentiment.

-You feel guilty for not enjoying your twins when other couples struggle to conceive even one, or when you hear about children who aren’t in the best of health.
+You feel guilty when other couples struggle to conceive even one baby, or when you hear about children who aren’t in the best of health.

 “Shouldn’t I be grateful for my healthy babies?” you might ask.

 How to cope when you’re struggling with twins

 Yes, you should.
-But it’s also fine to admit that it’s hard to raise twins.
+But it’s also okay to admit that you’re struggling with twins.

-Because raising twins is hard.
+Because raising two babies is harder than raising one.
 You won’t always love each moment, and that’s okay.
 You might only have a few positive moments compared to the demands of caring for newborn twins.

 You’re faced with situations most people don’t deal with (“How do I feed two babies at the same time?” or “What do I do when I’m putting one baby to sleep while the other is crying?”).
 Learning how to cope with twins alone or even with another adult is a challenge for any mom.

 And so, I say to parents struggling with twins: You are not alone.